tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 #### Response description

 - Success: returns `ObjectMetadata`, including the user-defined headers and object metadata such as the ETag.
-- Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
+- Failure: If an error (such as authentication failure) occurs, the `CosClientException` or `CosServiceException` exception will be thrown.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

 #### Response parameters